STATE PORT PILOT ARTICLE

 Gradually, or sometimes suddenly, it happens to our loved one or ourselves… that household chores become more challenging, that vision, mental or mobility impairment limit our ability to drive or cook safely.
 Sometimes falls begin to occur that can lead to serious injuries.
 And it begins; a nagging fear, that we or our loved one is losing independence.
 In fact, loss of independence is the biggest fear among seniors, as is leaving their home.
 So what is the typical senior response?
 Of course, to carry on; to keep going at home; just now, with a little help.
 Unfortunately, many times children live away and have their own families and full time jobs.
 Well meaning loved ones many times have commitments that prevent them from assuming the primary caregiver role.
 This is when it becomes necessary to plan a new strategy to allow us or our loved one to continue to live at home; a strategy that involves some very important choices.

 Typically seniors and their loved ones seek in-home care from two very different avenues; they seek and hire someone privately; a caregiver that they solely obtain themselves without the help of an in-home care company, or they seek help from an in-home care company.
 These companies provide activities of daily living assistance to seniors in their homes.
-Hal Mahler, CEO of Coastal Companion Care, serving Brunswick, New Hanover and Columbus counties, states; "Caregivers that are not employed by an in-home care company are usually less expensive, however, the senior and their family assume risk involved in hiring and employing them directly.
+Hal Mahler, Former CEO of Coastal Companion Care, states; "Caregivers that are not employed by an in-home care company are usually less expensive, however, the senior and their family assume risk involved in hiring and employing them directly.
 All factors should be taken into consideration, not just the cost of the care."

 Whichever avenue is decided upon to obtain in-home care, there is no mistaking this choice… it is a very important decision for the senior and their family.
 There are basic, important questions that should be asked by seniors and their families, whether they choose to obtain a caregiver privately or obtain the assistance of an in-home senior care company to assist them to providing care.